sz-hunor/cucm_soap/README.md

 ## Overview

--   The aim of this script is to leverage data in Excel tables to make AXL SOAP requests to Cisco Unified Communications Manager
+The aim of this script is to leverage data in Excel tables to make AXL SOAP requests to Cisco Unified Communications Manager

--   It is intended to be a command line tool, with parameters passed to it via arguments
+It is intended to be a command line tool, with parameters passed to it via arguments

 ## Capabilities

 -   Send an AXL SOAP request per row in an Excel table
+-   Allow for the capabilities of Excel to be utilized in the background for data formatting, the script utilizes the actual values in the cells
 -   Create Excel tables and populate them with information returned from AXL SOAP requests
 -   Preview mode